eManPrague/frui.ts/packages/screens/README.md

 const url = router.getUrl("userDetail", { userId: 42 }); // "#/users/42"
 await router.navigate("userDetail", { userId: 42 }); // immediately navigates to the user detail
+await router.navigate(UserDetailViewModel, { userId: 42 }); // use type as route name
 ```

 ## Navigation summary

 The chain of events when using `router.navigate` for application-wide navigation is as follows:

 1. Router generates target navigation path
 2. The navigation path is passed to `rootViewModel.navigate()` which recursively activates VMs through the VM hierarchy
 3. When the last VM is activated, it notifies that application navigation has changed which eventually updates URL in the browser's navigation bar.

 ## `UrlNavigationAdapter`